 The Problem

 Most budgeting apps are concentrated on where money is going, after you’ve already spent.
-You don’t see impact of overspending until its too late.
+You don’t see the impact of overspending until it’s too late.

-“How much can I safely spend today and know the impact of overspending instantly?”
+“How much can I safely spend today and ?”

 The solution

-Orbit is a daily budgeting app built around one number: your safe-to-spend today amount.
+Orbit is a daily budgeting app built around one number: your safe-to-spend for today.

 - Underspend today?
 The extra is redistributed across the remaining days.

 - Stay on streak.
-The app tracks your on-budget days and success rate - a quiet motivator.
+The app tracks your consecutive on-budget days and success rate, a quiet motivator.

 - Daily reminders.
 Set a time to be nudged if you haven’t logged anything yet that day.